-As Head Start/Early Head Start Director Beatriz Hentschel is responsible for the administration, financial management, and supervision of early childhood programs including Head Start, Early Head Start, Voluntary Pre-K, School-Readiness, and Court Care Programs.
+As Head Start/Early Head Start Director Beatriz Hentschel is responsible for the administration, financial management, and supervision of early childhood programs including Head Start, Early Head Start, Voluntary Pre-K, and School-Readiness.

 Beatriz is a dynamic professional with over 23 years of experience providing high-quality early learning education for young children in primarily underserved communities.
 She has extensive experience in managing, mentoring, and coordinating programming across multiple early learning centers and has led large teams of more than 100 employees.
 Beatriz is an expert in the areas of early childhood curriculum development and implementation, program monitoring and support, budget development and adherence, human development and training, grant writing, NAEYC Accreditation, APPLE Accreditation and community relations.

 Beatriz holds a Master of Arts in Education with an emphasis in Early Childhood and a B.S.
 Degree in Political Science and Public Administration with a minor in International Relations.